preciofishbone/OmniaDocsG2/blocks/qr-code/index.rst

-QR Code
+QR code
 =======================================

-Use this block to place a QR Code on any Omnia page.
+Use this block to place a QR code on any Omnia page.

 .. image:: qr-code-settings.png

 + **Title**: Add a title for the block if needed.
-+ **Current URL**: To create a QR Code for the current page, select this option.
++ **Current URL**: To create a QR code for the current page, select this option.
-+ **Custom URL**: To create a QR Code for any Url, select this option.
++ **Custom URL**: To create a QR code for any URL, select this option.
-+ **Size**: Set the size of the QR Code in pixels here.
++ **Size**: Set the size of the QR code in pixels here.
 Default=150.
 + **Padding**: Add some padding if needed.

-When you select "Custom Url", just type the URL in the field:
+When you select "Custom URL", just type the URL in the field:

 .. image:: qr-code-custom.png